josephwright/josephwright.github.io/_posts/2009-10-06-a-model-dtx-file.md

 ```

 This macro marks the end of the user part of the documentation.
 The two functions in the argument
 will be used either here (if the code is not typeset) or after the code (if it is typeset).
-As the dtx file is now,
+As the `.dtx` file is now,
 the code will print.
 However, in the next blog post I'll talk about printing only the documentation and
 missing the code out.